canalplus/rx-player/doc/api/MultiThread/attachWorker.md

 That WebWorker is a separate JavaScript file implementing the core RxPlayer logic that needs to be first "attached" to your RxPlayer instance before it can run it in another thread.
-The `attachWorker` method let you provide that worker file by doing a call like:
+The `attachWorker` method lets you provide that worker file by doing a call like:

 ```js
 player.attachWorker({ workerUrl });